-I am the founder of The Collective Force (Photographers agency), OPTNZ (production company), Creative Asia Plus (Asia folio review programme), and a mentor to photographers and reps.
-I'm based between New Zealand and UK, and focus on helping photographers reach their potential. (http://christinaforce.net/.)
+Christina Force is the founder of The Collective Force Photographers agency), OPTNZ (production company) and a mentor to photographers and reps.
+She is based between New Zealand and UK, and focuses on helping photographers reach their potential.

 Barbara Griffin is an independent Creative Director, Producer and Photo Editor.
-She serves on the board of re:imagine/ATL, a non-profit organization whose in-school and mobile programming serves Atlanta teens from all backgrounds by providing mentorship and resources in film and digital media and has joined the Advisory Council for ATL Photo Night, a creative organization that hosts bi-monthly talks featuring photographers.
 She was recently named President Emerita after 8 years of leadership at Atlanta Celebrates Photography (ACP), a non-profit arts organization which produces the largest annual community-oriented photo festival in the U.S. Formerly, senior vice president of Image Management for Turner Broadcasting System, Inc., Barbara was responsible for all photography created globally for Turner's entertainment, animation and news networks.
-Among her most recent projects are, photo editor of Gathered by Lucinda Bunnen (available 9/18) and Sweetheart Roller Skating Rink, the award-winning fine art book by photographer Bill Yates.
 An educator and frequent speaker on professional photography, she’s a member of the International Center of Photography, APA, ASMP and the Academy of Motion Picture Arts & Sciences.
-Twitter: @barbaragriffin Instagram: @barbaragriffinrocks

 Sherri was born in Wisconsin and raised in Central Florida.
 After spending a couple years in Atlanta, she moved to New York City, where she currently works at Parsons School of Design, and as the Director of Foley Gallery.
 Projects curated by Littlefield have been featured in the Huffington Post, artnet, dnainfo new york and the peerspace blog.
 As an artist, Sherri has exhibited her art internationally, including the Brighton Photo Biennial, the Orlando Museum of Art, the Aperture Foundation and the Museum of Contemporary Art – Georgia.
 Since 2018, Sherri serves on the advisory board of the New York Chapter of the American Society of Media Photographers.
 She received her MFA from the University of Central Florida, and a BS from Florida State University.